 The BSA also established that financial institutions must identify customers conducting transactions and keep appropriate records of financial transactions.

 While the BSA forms the basis of AML legislation in the US, it was written at a time when computers and online banking didn’t exist.
 Since then, Congress has passed additional legislation in an attempt to keep up with innovation and stay ahead of fraudsters.
-Below is a brief history of AML regulatory changes in the US.
+Keep reading for a brief history of AML regulatory changes in the US.

 Money Laundering Control Act (1986)